CodeFac7ory/intro-aqua/README.md

 username: test
 password: test

- (might have slow start because Heroku free tier keeps apps dormant if they are not continiously used)
+ (might have slow start because Heroku free tier keeps apps dormant if they are not continuously used)